 Spicy Sriracha Butter

-You can make Sriracha Butter quickly and easily at home.
-It's delicious spread on a grilled cheese sandwich, on pasta, or even on eggs.
-Warning: it's crave-worthy!
+Sriracha butter is a beautiful, spicy bit of heaven.
+The flavor is incredible and it’s so easy to make.
+You can make sriracha butter quickly and easily at home.
+It’s delicious spread on a grilled cheese sandwich, on pasta, or even on eggs.
+Warning: Once you’ve tried it, you’ll want to spread it on everything!

-BONUS: packaged in pretty jars it makes a great hostess/birthday/christmas gift!
+BONUS: Packaged in pretty jars it makes a great hostess/birthday/Christmas gift!

 How to make homemade sriracha butter